How To Check if Your Wedding Officiant Can Make Your Marriage Legal

 The submission of the marriage license is an essential final step for wedding officiants.
 The license is proof that the couple appropriately carried out the steps in the presence of authorized witnesses.
 It is usually the job of the person who will officiate your wedding to submit the marriage license so that the couple can later receive a marriage certificate.

-That said, it's now possible to have your marriage license submitted entirely online and (no courthouse, no license drop off, no smudges making it so you have to redo the whole thing (true story).
-Schedule a call with the Provenance Team here to learn more.
+That said, it's now possible to have your marriage license submitted entirely online (no courthouse, no license drop off, no smudges making it so you have to redo the whole thing (true story)).
+This is a popular option for anyone having a destination wedding since it can be a hassle to deal with the legal side of things on top of everything else.

 Open article